wslack/wslack-dhsagiledemo/pages/intro.md

 Development and Delivery for Information Technology.1 Although Agile practices are expanding into other areas, this Instruction Manual focuses on software development.
 It helps PMs build upon best practices and experience from industry, federal government, and recent DHS implementations of Agile methodologies.
-This guidance is intended to enhance understanding of why Agile is the

-preferred approach to federal IT development, and to provide a starting point for increasing DHS- wide application of and expertise in Agile methodologies.
-This Instruction Manual is intended to

-help PMs and other key stakeholders understand how Agile IT development satisfies the requirements of the Systems Engineering Life Cycle (SELC) (as established by DHS MD 102-01-103) to support individual IT project needs, while meeting the intent of the 25 Point Implementation Plan to Reform Federal Information Technology Management,2 Contracting Guidance to Support Modular
+This guidance is intended to enhance understanding of why Agile is the preferred approach to federal IT development, and to provide a starting point for increasing DHS-wide application of and expertise in Agile methodologies.
+This Instruction Manual is intended to help PMs and other key stakeholders understand how Agile IT development satisfies the requirements of the Systems Engineering Life Cycle (SELC) (as established by DHS MD 102-01-103) to support individual IT project needs, while meeting the intent of the 25 Point Implementation Plan to Reform Federal Information Technology Management,2 Contracting Guidance to Support Modular